 At the height of its power during the latter part of Japan's Muromachi Period (1336-1573), the temple grew into a city-sized religious community with over 450 subtemples and thousands of warrior-monks.
-Threatened by their growing power, the warlord Toyotomi Hideyoshi attacked the complex in 1585 and many of its major buildings were destroyed.
+Feeling threatened by their growing power, the warlord Toyotomi Hideyoshi attacked the complex in 1585 and many of its major buildings were destroyed.

 Most of the temple's existing buildings were constructed in the early Edo Period (1603-1868) when a major rebuilding effort was carried out, however both the striking Daito and small Daishi-do hall are original, dating to the 15th and 16th centuries respectively.